 Want to celebrate Sukkot without a sukkah this year?
-You’re not alone.
+Here’s how.

-Due to the coronavirus pandemic, some of us who might have been able to visit or even celebrate Sukkot with a meal in a sukkah in regular circumstances, may not be able to this year.
 The central symbol of the holiday of Sukkot is the sukkah, a temporary hut that is built outside to remind us of the 40 years the Israelites spent wandering in the wilderness, during which they dwelled in sukkahs.
+While many Jewish communal spaces have sukkahs for gathering, it can still be tricky for many of us to gather in crowded spaces these days.
+And many of us do not have our own sukkahs at home.

-So what can you do if you want to celebrate the holiday of Sukkot but you don’t have a sukkah to visit?
+So what can you do if you want to celebrate the holiday of Sukkot in other ways without a sukkah?

 So you can’t have a meal in a sukkah.
 Your backyard (or deck or local park) is still a great place to bring the family and enjoy a meal al fresco.
 Yes, it’s a bummer not to be under the sukkah, but isn’t a big part of the holiday cooking seasonal meals and enjoying them outside with loved ones?
 Even if all the people you’d like to invite to your picnic blanket can’t safely join you, this is the time to love the ones you’re with.
 And eating outside on a picnic blanket is fun for the kids, period.